 A "masterwork" of creative nonfiction is a literary text that has achieved both broad recognition for artistic excellence and an extraordinary level of influence within and beyond its culture of origin.
-In this course, students will engage such works from an aspiring writer's point of view, drawing on them to develop a deeper understanding of the way structure, style, character, theme, and cultural values work together in the most powerful works of modern creative nonfiction, includes popular sub-genres such as narrative nonfiction, memoir, the personal essay, travel writing, humor, criticism, nature and science writing, literary journalism, and experimental forms.
+In this course, students will engage such works from an aspiring writer's point of view, drawing on them to develop a deeper understanding of the way structure, style, character, theme, and cultural values work together in the most powerful works of modern creative nonfiction. includes popular sub-genres such as narrative nonfiction, memoir, the personal essay, travel writing, humor, criticism, nature and science writing, literary journalism, and experimental forms.
 The primary focus will be fundamentals and techniques of creative nonfiction to be used in virtually every sub-genre.
 Discussions and writing assignments will focus on how exposure to the creative nonfiction of different countries can help us see our own literary and cultural assumptions with fresh eyes.

-PWRI 4110 Writing Creative Nonfiction (4 Credits)
+PWRI 4110 Writing Creative Nonfiction: Foundational Concepts, Skills, and Practice (4 Credits)

-This course concentrates on the craft of writing nonfiction, the art of writing the literature of real life, "true stories, well told."
-It includes popular subgenres such as narrative nonfiction, memoir, the personal essay, travel writing, humor, criticism, nature and science writing, and literary journalism.
-The primary focus will be dynamic storytelling techniques to be used in virtually every sub-genre of creative non-fiction.
-Students will later apply these skills in courses devoted to various nonfiction sub-genres, such as personal essay and memoir.
+This course concentrates on the craft of writing nonfiction, which includes popular subgenres such as narrative nonfiction, memoir, the personal essay, travel writing, humor, criticism, nature and science writing, literary journalism, and experimental forms.
+The primary focus will be fundamentals and techniques of creative nonfiction to be used in virtually every sub-genre.
+Students will later apply these classic skills in courses devoted to various nonfiction sub-genres, such as memoir.
 Class discussions will emphasize essential writing skills and professional approaches to research, taking advantage of a supportive workshop format.
-Students will express their ideas about both craft and content, and workshop their writing with a view toward professional publication.
+Students will express their ideas about both craft and content and workshop their writing with a view toward professional publication.